A Review of Electromagnetic Elimination Methods for low-field portable MRI scanner: Conventional Methods for EMI Reduction

 \subsubsection{EDITER}

-EDITER\cite{srinivas2022external} advances the management of time-varying EMI in MRI by dynamically adapting to changing EMI sources.
+EDITER \cite{srinivas2022external} advances the management of time-varying EMI in MRI by dynamically adapting to changing EMI sources.
 It segments MRI data into smaller subsets based on empirical thresholds, allowing precise fitting of impulse response functions within limited temporal windows, such as individual or successive phase-encode lines.

-By binning data and defining temporal windows, EDITER accurately estimates and eliminates EMI from each specific timeframe, maintaining the integrity and quality of MRI images.
+By binning data and defining temporal windows, EDITER accurately estimates and eliminates EMI from each specific time frame, maintaining the integrity and quality of MRI images.
+The method captures EMI signals, fits them using impulse response functions, and subtracts them from the primary MR signal data to approximate true EMI-free signals.

 EDITER algorithm utilizes these external EMI receiver coils to remove the noise and obtain the EMI-free signal by subtracting the EMI signal from the primary coil data, \( \xbf_0^* = \xbf_0 - \ebf \).
 However, since \( \ebf \) is unknown and difficult to measure directly, it is necessary to estimate $\ebf$ as accurately as possible by extracting representation information from the $N_c$ EMI receiver coils.